By Santi, Head Van Engineer, January 19, 2026

 Appliance and plumbing checks (water heater, pump, tanks)

-Run the water pump, cycle the hot water, and inspect for leaks at pipe joins and tank fittings.
-Check water heater operation under load; inconsistent heating or pressure drops suggest failing components or hidden leaks.
+Run the water pump, cycle the hot water, and check for leaks at pipe joins and tank fittings.
+Check water heater working under load; uneven heating or pressure drops suggest failing parts or hidden leaks.

 Electrical systems: shore power, inverter, battery health

-Test shore power inlet, inverter startup, and battery resting voltages.
-Ask for battery service records and whether the house battery bank is original.
-Weak batteries that can’t hold a charge are expected on older rigs, so confirm costs to replace are considered when negotiating.
+Test shore power inlet, power converter startup, and battery resting volts.
+Ask for battery service records and whether the house battery bank is the first one.
+Weak batteries that can’t hold a charge are common on older rigs, so confirm costs to replace are considered when negotiating.

 Checklist for roof-to-floor leak tracing